eric-blake/wine-store/README.md

 * The front end development framework used for styling along with custom CSS.

 **Pillow**
-* Pillow iwas used to add  image processing capabilities to the Python interpreter.
+* Pillow was used to add image processing capabilities to the Python interpreter.

 ### Programs
 - [W3C HTML Validator](https://validator.w3.org/) was used to check for errors in the HTML code.